Sections of this Topic Include:

 From the Consultants Development Institute.

-- Exchange introductions, including information about how each of you prefers to work in a project, and about your values and style.
+- Exchange introductions, including information about how each of you prefers to work on a project, and about your values and style.

 - Get a description of your client’s need for a project (the presenting priority).